0install/0install-dotnet/doc/publish.md

 ## Feed editing

-The <xref:ZeroInstall.Publish.FeedEditing> class is a container for editing feeds with an <xref:undo-system>.
+The <xref:ZeroInstall.Publish.FeedEditing> class is a container for editing feeds with an [Undo system](xref:NanoByte.Common.Undo).